IQSS/dataverse-docker/distros/Readme.md

 # Dataverse distributions
-You can different Dataverse distributions depending from your use case.
+You can use different Dataverse distributions depending from your use case.
 To swith to another distribution you should change the variable COMPOSE_FILE in your .env file to the yaml file below.
 For example, edit .env file and change this variable here:
 ```
 COMPOSE_FILE=./docker-compose.yml
 ```
-and apply the specification to run distributive with ssl support:
+Apply the specification to run distribution with ssl support:
 ```
 COMPOSE_FILE=./distributives/docker-compose-ssl.yml
 ```

-Available distributives (more is coming):
+Available distributions (more is coming):
 * docker-compose.yml (standard http only)
+* BeFAIR (with FAIR assessment)
 * docker-compose-ssl.yml (standard with letsencrypt https)
 * docker-compose-shibboleth.yml (Shibboleth support included)